Master of Financial Analysis (Financial Risk Management)

 This course focuses specifically on the specialisation of the measurement and management of market, credit, operational and portfolio risk allowing the study of this area in greater depth.
 It builds on a broad foundation of study in economics, accounting, management and quantitative methods.
 Lecturers and practitioners help students develop the knowledge, skills and analytical thinking suitable for professional accreditation and a career focused on risk management in the investment, banking or finance areas.

-Graduates of the financial risk management course are employed by a large range of financial institutions involved in the management of risk and include investment banks, commercial banks, asset management firms, hedge funds, insurance companies, consulting firms, and government agencies
+As a graduate, you would be employed by a large range of financial institutions involved in the management of risk and include investment banks, commercial banks, asset management firms, hedge funds, insurance companies, consulting firms, and government agencies.

 Graduates of the Master of Financial Analysis (Financial Risk Management) may be eligible to apply for registration with the CFA Institute.
 Professional registration may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.
 Graduates of the Master of Financial Analysis (Financial Risk Management) may apply for membership with Financial Services Institute of Australasia (FINSIA) and the Finance and Treasury Association (FTA).
 Membership may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.